 We’re fortunate to have investors who understand our mission and have partnered with us to help drive our 4x year-over-year revenue growth, even now in the midst of a global pandemic when many could have foregone the risk.
 That’s a true testament to the work we’re doing at Yotascale, the vision we are bringing to fruition, and the relationship we are fostering with our customers.

-“Yotascale is something I wish I’d thought of.
+As one of our customers used to say: “Yotascale is something I wish I’d thought of.
 It puts cost information in the hands of our engineers so they can respond quickly to cost spikes, and gives our engineers transparency over project budgets.
-I don’t need to be the bottleneck for cost accountability – everyone can now find and reduce inefficiencies.” – John Gerhardt, Director of Engineering, Compass
+I don’t need to be the bottleneck for cost accountability—everyone can now find and reduce inefficiencies.”

 We’ve still got a lot of work to do, and we’re excited to roll up our sleeves.
 Stay tuned, partner with us on this journey, and look for big things on the horizon.